-After soaring to prominence during the 2000s commodity market boom, fertilizer stocks have slipped quietly under Wall Street’s radar in recent years.
-But while the companies that produce the inputs needed to ensure a steady food supply are mostly unloved, they offer some attractive opportunities for investors with longer time frames looking to hedge against a softening U.S. currency.
-Here we’ll examine three companies that are starting to benefit from a weakening greenback.
+While the companies that produce the inputs needed to ensure a steady food supply are often overlooked by investors, they offer some attractive opportunities for those with longer time frames looking to hedge against a softening U.S. currency.
+Here we’ll examine three companies that are starting to benefit from inflation and war-related sanctions.

 Fertilizer producers admittedly aren’t among the sexiest segments of the market.
 But they produce a product which is vital to ensure our high standard of living.
 For without modern farm chemicals, high-production agriculture would be impossible and our grocery bills would be considerably higher.
 While farmers are among America’s unsung heroes, agrichemical producers are equally under-appreciated.

 To understand what drives the fertilizer industry, it’s first important to know what the main fertilizers are used for.
 For those of you who don’t garden, the three macro nutrients essential for healthy plant growth are nitrogen (N), phosphate (P) and potash/potassium (K).
 Sulfur (S) is needed in smaller amounts than the other three, but is often used as a soil amendment.
 Fertilizer producers often specialize in just one of these three nutrients, or sometimes all three.